keypom/keypom-docs/docs/Tutorials/Basics/nft-drops.md

 <p align="center"> <img src={require("/static/img/docs/basic-tutorials/nft/explorer.png").default} alt="explorer transactions" width="80%"/> </p>

 :::note
-Recall that `nft_transfer_call` is never explicitely called but rather `createDrop` calls it for you; this can be seen in the explorer shown above.
+Recall that `nft_transfer_call` is never explicitly called but rather `createDrop` calls it for you; this can be seen in the explorer shown above.

 This is the SDK in action!
 :::